A surgical dataset from the da Vinci Research Kit for task automation and recognition: Abstract

 \section{Abstract}

-The use of datasets is getting more relevance in surgical robotics since they can be used to recognise and automate tasks.
-Also, this allows to use common datasets to compare different algorithms and methods.
-The objective of this work is to provide a complete dataset of three common training surgical tasks that surgeons perform to improve their skills.
-For this purpose, 12 subjects teleoperated the da Vinci Research Kit to perform these tasks.
-The obtained dataset includes all the kinematics and dynamics information provided by the da Vinci robot (both master and slave side) together with the associated video from the camera.
-All the information has been carefully timestamped and provided in a readable csv format.
+The use of large datasets is essential in surgical robotics to advance in the field of recognition and automation of surgical tasks.
+Furthermore, public datasets allow the comparison of different algorithms and methods to evaluate their performance.
+The objective of this work is to provide a complete dataset of three common training surgical tasks performed with the da Vinci Research Kit (dVRK).
+The dataset contains a total of 206 trials performed by twelve different subjects.
+For each trial, the dataset includes 154 kinematic variables from the dVRK (both master and slave sides) together with the associated video recorded with a camera.
+All the data has been carefully timestamped and provided in a readable csv format.
 A MATLAB interface integrated with ROS for using and replicating the data is also provided.